Quick Notes About AARON (above)

 Downloading and Installing AARON

-Why cant I install AARON?
+Why can’t I install AARON?

 Screen Resolution Issues